vlntnbb/Shokz-audio-book-buddy/README.md

 - Improved interface structure with grouped settings for better usability.
 - Folder selection via dialog boxes.
 - Copying to an external drive is optional (checkbox).
+- Voice progress messages with frequency limitation option (no more than every 5%).
 - Execution logs are displayed in real-time.
 - Stop process button.
 - Ability to set a custom application icon (see below).